charlesbaynham/DigitalTemperatureController/README.md

 Output
 ------

-Output is by either OPA458 high power opamps.
-Output can be up to 1A continuous, at voltages up to ±24V depending on the power supply.
+Output is by OPA458 high power opamps.
+Output can be up to 1A continuous, at voltages up to ±15V depending on the power supply.

 Input
 -----